Clarkstown High School North: Field renovation

 In June of the 2007–2008 school year, construction began on the football field and track.
 The track and playing field were replaced by a new rubber track and artificial-turf football field.
 The renovations were scheduled to be finished by the start of the 2008–2009 school year, but were completed on October 25, 2008.

 The turf undertook its most recent renovations in the spring of 2020.
 The turf was removed and replaced with new, alternating tones of green and purple end zones.

 Athletics

 The school offers a variety of varsity and junior varsity sports, and competes as part of Section One of the New York State Public High School Athletic Association.
 Clarkstown North's rival schools include Clarkstown South, the other senior high school in the Clarkstown Central School District.
 The winner of the annual football game between the two schools is awarded the Supervisor's Cup.
-Despite the inherent rivalry, Clarkstown North and Clarkstown South compete together as one "Clarkstown" team in several varsity sports such as ice hockey, skiing, and swimming/diving.
+Despite the inherent rivalry, Clarkstown North and Clarkstown South compete together as one "Clarkstown" team in several varsity sports such as ice hockey, skiing, fencing, and swimming/diving.

-The varsity baseball team won the 2002 Class A New York State championship.
+The varsity girls soccer team won section and region titles in 2021.

+In 2025, the Clarkstown Fencing team won 1st place for Boys and Girls Foil and Girls Épée at Section One.
+The Boys Épée team won 2nd place at the same competition.